calamitymandy/AudioWOMAN/README.md

 🔹 **How to use it:**

+1. Add up to 12 columns to put your text and remove them as needed
-1. Enter text into the textboxes for each column.
+2. Enter text into the textboxes for each column.
 Each line represents a separate entry.
-2. Ensure the ID column contains the reference row count.
+3. Ensure the ID column contains the reference row count.
 Other columns should either:
    - Match the ID column in the number of entries, or
    - Contain a single value (which will be automatically expanded).
-3. Use the **"ID Column"** dropdown to select the reference column.
 4. (Optional) Add a file extension (e.g., `.wav`, `.csv`) in the **Extension** input box.
+5. (Optional) Copy in the first column all file paths from a directory, including the ones in subdirectories.
+6. Use the **"ID Column"** dropdown to select the reference column.
-5. Click **"Generate Paths"** to create concatenated paths.
+7. Click **"Generate Paths"** to create concatenated paths.
 The results will appear in the **Result** area.

 ---